qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 ..........................

-To launch the 'Event ID' module either click on the |event_id| :sup:`Event ID` icon or click on :menuselection:`Plugins --> eVis --> Event ID Tool`.
+To launch the 'Event ID' module either click on the |event_id| :sup:`Event ID` icon or click on :menuselection:`Database --> eVis --> Event ID Tool`.
 This will cause the cursor to change to an arrow with an 'i' on top of it signifying that the ID tool is active.